 The first three on the list are self-explanatory.
 You may be asked to prove who you are and to prove you have the education that you have detailed on your job application.

-Bring with you a copy of your CV and the job description for the reasons detailed in the previous two sections.
+Bring with you a copy of your resume and the job description for the reasons detailed in the previous two sections.
 Having these documents at hand can be a great little job interview cheat sheet for giving you prompts in delivering incredible answers.

 When interviewing for creative roles such as in different kinds of media or working within marketing, bringing with you a portfolio of past work can be a great way to demonstrate your past work.